AntiPwr/AntiPwr.github.io/root/wiki/Deck of the Alflame.md

 ---

 ### **Ember Servants**
-_Call forth the living embers of the Allflame to do your bidding._
+_Call forth the living embers of the Alflame to do your bidding._

 **Cost:** 1 small vial worth of Crimson Ritual Ash